Pie-in-the-Sky Farm

 back-to-the-land commune, of which there were several at that time in this

-vicinity.
-The new set of countercultural folks named their commune after a
+vicinity and as many as 95 in the state of Vermont.
+At the suggestion of Susan Green, the new set of countercultural folks named their commune after a

 satirical